sevinyay/01.ExampleChatConsole/README.md

-This repo is preapered for C# Lessons.
+This repo is prepared for C# Lessons.
-There will be lotf of project examples that everyone can use it.
+There will be plenty of project examples that everyone can use.
 Mostly usable for starter level.
+Enjoy with Coding C#..